anderjason/partialquery/README.md

 }
 ```

-### Supported SQL
+### Executing queries

-ComposableQuery doesn't validate SQL syntax, so you can use any SQL that is compatible with your database engine.
+ComposableQuery doesn't validate SQL syntax or handle query execution.
+You need to use a database client library, such as [pg](https://www.npmjs.com/package/pg), to run your query.
 Ensure your SQL is valid for the engine you are using.

-### Executing queries

-ComposableQuery does not handle query execution.
-You need to use a database client library, such as [pg](https://www.npmjs.com/package/pg), to run your query:

 ```typescript
 import { ComposableQuery } from "@anderjason/composablequery";